esmaeilmirzaee/rust-book-demo/ch_15/README.md

 36. The implementation of `Rc::clone` doesn’t make a deep copy of all the data like most types’ implementations of clone do.
 The call to `Rc::clone` only increments the reference count, which doesn’t take much time.
 Deep copies of data can take a lot of time.
 By using `Rc::clone` for reference counting, we can visually distinguish between the deep-copy kinds of clones and the kinds of clones that increase the reference count.
 When looking for performance problems in the code, we only need to consider the deep-copy clones and can disregard calls to `Rc::clone`.
 37. Using `Rc<T>` allows a single value to have multiple owners, and the count ensures that the value remains valid as long as any of the owners still exist.
+38. **Interior mutability** is a design pattern in _Rust_ that allows you to mutate data even when there are immutable references to that data; normally, this action is disallowed by the borrowing rules.
+To mutate data, the pattern uses unsafe code inside a data structure to bend _Rust_’s usual rules that govern mutation and borrowing.
+We can use types that use the **interior mutability** pattern when we can ensure that the borrowing rules will be followed at runtime, even though the compiler can’t guarantee that.
+The unsafe code involved is then wrapped in a safe API, and the outer type is still immutable.
+39. Unlike `Rc<T>`, the `RefCell<T>` type represents single ownership over the data it holds.
+So, what makes `RefCell<T>` different from a type like `Box<T>`?
+Recall the borrowing rules you learned in Chapter 4:

+    -   At any given time, you can have either (but not both of) one mutable reference or any number of immutable references.
+    -   References must always be valid.

+40. With references and `Box<T>`, the borrowing rules’ invariants are enforced at compile time.
+With `RefCell<T>`, these invariants are enforced at runtime.
+With references, if you break these rules, you’ll get a compiler error.
+With `RefCell<T>`, if you break these rules, your program will panic and exit.

+> Some properties of code are impossible to detect by analyzing the code: the most famous example is the Halting Problem, which is beyond the scope of this book but is an interesting topic to research.

+41. Because some analysis is impossible, if the Rust compiler can’t be sure the code complies with the ownership rules, it might reject a correct program; in this way, it’s conservative.
+If Rust accepted an incorrect program, users wouldn’t be able to trust in the guarantees Rust makes.
+However, if Rust rejects a correct program, the programmer will be inconvenienced, but nothing catastrophic can occur.
+The `RefCell<T>` type is useful when you’re sure your code follows the borrowing rules but the compiler is unable to understand and guarantee that.
+Similar to `Rc<T>`, `RefCell<T>` is only for use in single-threaded scenarios and will give you a compile-time error if you try using it in a multithreaded context.
+42. Mutating the value inside an immutable value is the interior mutability pattern.
+Here is a recap of the reasons to choose `Box<T>`, `Rc<T>`, or `RefCell<T>`:

+    -   `Rc<T>` enables multiple owners of the same data; `Box<T>` and `RefCell<T>` have single owners.
+    -   `Box<T>` allows immutable or mutable borrows checked at compile time; `Rc<T>` allows only immutable borrows checked at compile time; `RefCell<T>` allows immutable or mutable borrows checked at runtime.
+    -   Because `RefCell<T>` allows mutable borrows checked at runtime, you can mutate the value inside the `RefCell<T>` even when the `RefCell<T>` is immutable.

+43. There are situations in which it would be useful for a value to mutate itself in its methods but appear immutable to other code.
+Code outside the value’s methods would not be able to mutate the value.
+Using `RefCell<T>` is one way to get the ability to have interior mutability.
+But `RefCell<T>` doesn’t get around the borrowing rules completely: the borrow checker in the compiler allows this interior mutability, and the borrowing rules are checked at runtime instead.
+If you violate the rules, you’ll get a panic! instead of a compiler error.
+44. A **test double** is the general programming concept for a type used in place of another type during testing. **Mock objects** are specific types of **test double**s that record what happens during a test so you can assert that the correct actions took place.